LaGGgggg/Ask-and-answer/README.md

 ## Main page

-### If the user is authenticated
+### If the user is not authenticated
 If the user is not authenticated, he will see the registration and authorization buttons in the right sidebar, linking him to the corresponding pages.
 #### [index.html](templates/home_page_app/index.html)
 --image of the main page without authorization--
 #### [login.html](templates/registration/login.html)